-In 2014, the Issuer was named as a defendant in a consumer class action lawsuit filed in Israel in which damages are claimed against several defendants based on alleged anticompetitive activities in the CRT industry.
-In addition, an electronics manufacturer filed a claim against the Issuer and several co-defendants with a court in the Netherlands and Turkey, also seeking compensation for the alleged damage sustained as a result from the alleged anticompetitive activities in the CRT industry.
-In 2015 and 2016, the Issuer became involved in further civil CRT antitrust litigation with previous CRT customers in the U.K., Germany, Brazil and Denmark.
-In all cases, the same substantive allegations about anticompetitive activities in the CRT industry are made and damages are sought.
-The Issuer has received indications that more civil claims may be filed in due course.
+In 2014, certain Group companies were named as defendants in a consumer class action lawsuit filed in Israel in which damages are claimed against several defendants based on alleged anticompetitive activities in the CRT industry.
+In addition, an electronics manufacturer filed a claim against certain Group companies and several co-defendants with a court in the Netherlands and Turkey, also seeking compensation for the alleged damage sustained as a result from the alleged anticompetitive activities in the CRT industry.
+In 2015 and 2016, certain Group companies became involved in further civil CRT antitrust litigation with previous CRT customers based in the United Kingdom, Germany, Brazil and Denmark.
+In 2018, a case in Germany and in Denmark were settled while two new cases were brought in the United Kingdom.